jacklinke/cfps/current_topics/home_on_the_range.md

             verbose_name_plural = _("Locker Reservations")

+Example Project Walkthrough (30 min)

-We will use the models in this project to perform many of the following tasks:
+The models in this project will be used to demonstrate the following tasks in django views:

 - Set constraints for the various range fields
 - Access the lower and upper values of a range fields in views and templates